Layers

 {% hint style="info" %}

-To display a widget in a sized and positioned box, similar to [overlay-image-layer](https://docs.fleaflet.dev/v6/layers/overlay-image-layer "mention"), try the community maintained [flutter\_map\_polywidget plugin](https://github.com/TimBaumgart/flutter_map_polywidget)!
+To display a widget in a sized and positioned box, similar to [Overlay Image Layer](/v6/layers/overlay-image-layer.md), try the community maintained [flutter\_map\_polywidget plugin](https://github.com/TimBaumgart/flutter_map_polywidget)!

 {% endhint %}